we3lab/electric-emissions-misalignment/README.md

 python supplementary1.py
 ```

 Note that Figure 1 was made outside of Python.
+Figure 3 will throw an error without data provided by the user since we cannot re-publish the raw DAM data that we collected.

 ## References

-[1] Siler-Evans et al. ...
+[1] Siler-Evans, K., Azevedo, I. L., & Morgan, M. G. (2012).
+Marginal emissions factors for the US electricity system. *Environmental science & technology, 46*(9), 4742-4748. https://doi.org/10.1021/es300145v